Home Prices will Rise this Fall

 The latest US job report was outstanding, and only hints at the numbers for the next few weeks.
 At the end of it, we’ll still see high jobless numbers as the economy adapts to the new reality.
 Jobs in hospitality, restaurants, hotels, entertainment, and some services aren’t coming back.
 Money will shift to those industries that can thrive in the social distancing era.

 Some Cities Will Get Hit with an Exodus

 However, as the deep freeze on home sales thaws, the summer could see people buying for other reasons.
 With work at home the rule, there’s not much reason to stay in the city.
 And with riots, police funding cuts, a lack of income, and municipalities cutting transit and services, people are rethinking living in certain neighborhoods.

 Rioters joining with terrorists, with the full support of the media is frightening a lot of Americans.
 This will add fuel to the home price fire this summer.

 Back in the 60’s, after the race riots, home values and incomes in the inner city sunk for decades afterward ( as.vanderbilt.edu/econ/wparchive/workpaper/vu04-w10.pdf)

 President Trump and the Fed are both eager to ensure the economy gets back on track.
 Sort of like an unemployed person with lots of credit card debt, who gets a new job.
 Only US federal and state governments are desperate for money, so they’ve got to stimulate to get whatever industry is working in the economy, to work well.

 Tech, manufacturing, vaccines, and housing construction are good targets.
 This might be a great time to renew America’s national infrastructure.

 Let’s not forget the US economy was booming in February before that pandemic recession.
-With super low interest rates, lots of stimulus and a population hungry for production, we shouldn’t underestimate the housing market in the next 3 to 6 months.
+With super low interest rates, lots of stimulus and a population hungry for production, we shouldn’t underestimate the real estate housing market in the next 3 to 6 months and into 2024.